Athletics vs Philadelphia Phillies: Odds, Spread, And Total

 Athletics vs Phillies Betting Trends

-- The total has gone UNDER in six of Athletics' last eight games.
+- The total has gone UNDER in six of Athletics' last nine games.

 Athletics vs Phillies Injury Reports